danilo-montes-code/Minecraft-Villager-Trade-Data/README.md

 ## Planned Features
 * start menu
-    * display all trades
     * search by item wanted
     * search by item given
     * search by profession
     * check for updates
         * update data
-* command line arguments for getting only given professions
-* different display options (simple, complex, full)
-* ask to write output to a file (https://stackoverflow.com/questions/47699023/how-to-write-console-output-on-text-file)
-* searching for trades via items wanted/given
-* check for updated data